guardian/elk-stack/README.md

 Do you want to:

-* use ELK but not lose the features of having an Elastic search cluster over HTTP interface?

-* use AWS's provided OAuth solution (Cognito) over an external service with 0 configuration on your part? [todo]
+* Use Auth0 or Google Oauth for authentication, with more providers coming (AWS Cognito, Facebook, etc. File an issue if you want it.)

-* not deal with Authentication at all and prefer strong firewall rules to define access?
+* Not deal with Authentication at all and use strong firewall rules to define access?

 * use Ubuntu 16.10LTS with up to date packages